Find out how your survey responses stay confidential.

 • Who can see the results data?

-Additionally, the results data are also available on an online dashboard for a small number of dashboard users in each School and Division.
-Dashboard users have access to results data for their specific School or Division only and can drill down further by theme or question.
+Additionally, the results data are also available on an online dashboard for a small number of dashboard users in each Faculty, School and Division.
+Dashboard users have access to results data for their specific area only and can drill down further by theme or question.
 This supports the development of local action plans.
 The responses remain confidential, as our staff survey operates on the ‘rule of 10’ meaning there cannot be any breakdown of results attributed to any group of fewer than 10 people.

 • What privacy and GDPR policies are in place to keep my data safe?

 The security of your information is important.
-All your data is private and confidential, and People Insight takes all reasonable steps to ensure that your information is handled securely and in accordance with its Privacy Policy.
+All your data are private and confidential, and People Insight takes all reasonable steps to ensure that your information is handled securely and in accordance with its Privacy Policy.

-All personal data held by People Insight is held in accordance with the requirements of the GDPR and Data Subjects’ rights, as set out in its Data Protection Policy.
+All personal data held by People Insight are held in accordance with the requirements of the GDPR and Data Subjects’ rights, as set out in its Data Protection Policy.
 People Insight retains and uses your information for only as long as necessary to provide you with services, comply with legal obligations, resolve disputes, and enforce legal rights.
 Formal processes and procedures are in place to securely dispose of devices that may contain client data.

 See more from Staff survey